stacktracejs/stacktrace.js/README.md

 		printStackTrace({e: lastError});
     </script>

-Some people recommend just assigning it to `window.onerror` (Only in IE and FF):
+Some people recommend just assigning it to `window.onerror` *Only in IE and FF*

     window.onerror = function(msg, file, line) {
 	    alert(printStackTrace().join('\n\n'));